Current Indianapolis Colts Playoff Chances in 2025-26

 What Are the Latest Colts Playoff Odds?

-The Colts' odds to make the playoffs are +172 on FanDuel Sportsbook Kentucky and are +210 at DraftKings.
-Indy missed the playoffs last season, but finishing second in the AFC South gives the Colts a small glimmer of hope heading into 2025.
+The Colts' odds to make the playoffs are -520 on FanDuel Sportsbook Kentucky and -650 on DraftKings.
+Indy missed the playoffs last season, but sitting on top of the AFC South gives the Colts a glimmer of hope in 2025.

 Are the Colts in the Playoffs?

 No, the Colts are not in the playoffs.
 It’s still too early for any team to have clinched a playoff spot in the 2025-26 season.
-The Colts’ playoff odds currently stand at +210 on DraftKings, giving Indy a 32.3% chance of making the postseason.
-These numbers reflect a team with clear potential but also plenty of work ahead before they can be considered serious playoff contenders.
+The Colts’ playoff odds currently stand at -650, giving Indy an 86.7% chance of making the postseason.
+The numbers reflect a team with plenty of potential, but consistency will be the key to keeping them in the mix.

 Can the Colts Make the Playoffs?

 Yes, the Colts can still make the playoffs.
-The 2025-26 NFL season hasn’t started yet, so no team has been officially eliminated from contention.
+The 2025–26 NFL season is still in its early stages, so no team has been officially eliminated from contention.
 Last season, Indianapolis stayed in the playoff race until Week 17, but a loss to the New York Giants ended their hopes.
-With a fresh start and a competitive AFC South, the Colts have a chance to turn things around if their key players step up and the quarterback battle settles in their favor.
+With a fresh start and a competitive AFC South, the Colts have a chance to be playoff contenders if key players continue to step up and the quarterback battle continues to settle in their favor.

 Colts Upcoming Opponents & Schedule

-The Colts open the 2025 season with back-to-back home games, hosting the Miami Dolphins in Week 1 and the Denver Broncos in Week 2.
+The Colts opened the 2025 season with back-to-back wins, hosting the Miami Dolphins in Week 1 and the Denver Broncos in Week 2.
 Later in the season, they’ll make an international trip to Berlin in Week 10 to face the Atlanta Falcons.
 The team has one primetime game on the schedule, a Week 16 showdown against the San Francisco 49ers.

 Colts Schedule | Line | Result |